-Organifi have gone in a different direction when it comes to flavoring their superfood blend.
-Much more organic, wholefood, and natural focused Organifi shy away from sugar and flavorings entirely, and so you are left with a more earthy tasting drink.
+Organifi have gone in a different direction when it comes to flavoring their raw superfood complex.
+Much more organic, whole-food, and natural focused Organifi shy away from sugar and flavorings entirely, and so you are left with a more earthy tasting drink.

-What they do have, though, is a beautiful blend of the ingredients that lets specific components shine for a surprisingly refreshing flavor.
+What they do have, though, is a nutrient-dense blend of ingredients that lets specific components shine for a surprisingly refreshing flavor.

 It may sound a lot more basic, and for some, it may take some getting used to, but I've grown to love it.

 Organifi Green Juice is overall a minty flavor with just a hint of added sweetness lying underneath from the moringa root.

 There's no way to get around this without just openly admitting that Athletic Greens is possibly one of the most expensive super greens blends on the market.
 At about $100 for 30 servings, you're looking at around $3.25 per scoop, and this drops to $2.50 a scoop if you make the most of the subscription savings.

 Now you could make an argument that the green superfood powder is priced appropriately for the sheer amount of ingredients included, but as we don't know if that proprietary formula is 98% rosemary, how can we know that for sure?

 Even though it is marketed as all organic, all natural, and also with matcha green tea and other superfood powders all taking pride of place in the ingredient list, Organifi Green Juice is a relatively cheap superfood green supplement.
 A tub of 30 servings ranges from $60 to $80, which works out to about $2.25 per scoop, which drops to $1.50 per scoop if you buy three at once.